Does New York...

 In 2017, the U.S. Department of Justice Bureau of Justice Assistance awarded the NYPD $2,075,142 to identify kits that have not been submitted for testing, inventory and track evidence, and improve evidence practices going forward.
 In the same year, the U.S. Department of Justice National Institute of Justice awarded the New York State Department of Corrections and Community Supervision (DOCCS) $483,666 to fund an evidence management system for rape kits collected in correctional facilities under the jurisdiction of DOCCS.

-In 2018, New York legislators introduced legislation, A.B.
-A8401C and S. 8977, directing the Department of Health to publish a sexual assault victim bill of rights.
-This bill of rights would include the right to: consult with a local rape crisis counselor; be offered contact information for law enforcement; be informed, upon request, of the date and location at which the kit was analyzed; be informed whether there was a DNA match in the national database; and be notified at least 90 days prior to the expiration of the 20-year storage period.
+In 2018, New York legislators enacted a law directing the Department of Health to publish a sexual assault victim bill of rights.
+This bill of rights must include the right to: consult with a local rape crisis counselor; be offered contact information for law enforcement; be informed, upon request, of the date and location at which the kit was analyzed; be informed whether there was a DNA match in the national database; and be notified at least 90 days prior to the expiration of the 20-year storage period.
 Medical facilities, law enforcement, and prosecutors would be responsible for providing a copy of the bill of rights to every sexual assault survivor before beginning a medical forensic exam or an interview.
-These bills are awaiting the governor’s signature.
+With this law, New York became the third state, after Texas and Hawai'i, to enact Joyful Heart's six pillars of legislative reform.

 Additionally, the state's 2018 enacted budget expands evidence retention of unreported rape kits to 20 years, mandates victim notification in advance of planned kit destruction, and requires the creation of a state tracking system.